mathijsdevaan/academic-kickstart/content/authors/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
   "Economic Sociology",
-  "Social Networks",
+  "Social Networks and Influence",
-  "Social Influence",
+  "Artifical Intelligence",
-  "Medical Sociology",
+  "Future of Work",
   "Science of Science"
 ]